-NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS (Unaudited) (Expressed in United States dellars)
+NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS (Unaudited)

 3. SIGNIFICANT ACCOUNTING POLICIES (cont'd...)

 IFRS 16, Leases (cont'd...)

 The Company adopted IFRS 16 using the modified retrospective approach and did not restate comparative amounts for the year prior to first adoption.
 For all leases, the lease liability was measured at October 1, 2019 as the present value of any future minimum lease payments discounted using the appropriate incremental borrowing rate.
 The associated right of use assets was measured at the amount equal to the lease liability on October 1, 2019.